 (1) Be dated as of and on the day when issued.

 (2) Contain the manually printed, typewritten, or preprinted full name, professional title, and address of the prescriber.
+The prescriber's address shall include the physical address of the prescriber's practice location.

 (3) Indicate a telephone number where the prescriber can be personally contacted during normal business hours.

 (4) Indicate the full name and residential address of the patient.
+The patient's residential address shall include the patient's physical street address.

 (5) Indicate the drug name and strength.